AGRINFO AGRINFO logo

 Summary

-The European Union (EU) is discussing reducing the maximum residue levels (MRLs) for diazinon on certain products to the limit of determination (LOD) of 0.01 mg/kg.
+The European Union (EU) is discussing the revision of maximum residue levels (MRLs) for diazinon.
+The European Commission initially proposed to reduce the MRLs on certain products to the limit of determination (LOD) of 0.01 mg/kg.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-There will be particular impacts on cranberries, pineapples, radishes, kohlrabies, hops, spices, sugar beet roots, and animal products.
-A reduction in current LODs on some other products is also proposed.
+However, following comments by EU Member States concerning authorised veterinary medicinal products that contain diazinon, the Commission intends to remove diazinon from its original proposal and draft a new proposal for this substance.

 Draft Commission Regulation amending Annexes II, III and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for azocyclotin, chlorfenapyr, cyhexatin, diazinon, dicofol, endosulfan, fenarimol, fenpropathrin and profenofos in or on certain products